VIRTUAL-K4MI-CLUB/Master/x/disc-owo-rd.md

 # Welcome,

-use this code as proof you have carefully read and agree to the rules.
+use this code as proof you have carefully read and agree to the rules. _(you must DM this code to the server master on discord)_

-∆

 Code:
 ```